Elizabeth Charlotte (Liselotte) of the Palatinate, Duchess of Orléans

 Liselotte’s paternal grandmother was Elizabeth Stuart, the daughter of King James I of England and the granddaughter of Mary, Queen of Scots.
 Liselotte’s paternal aunt Sophia of the Palatinate, Electress of Hanover was the heiress presumptive to Queen Anne of Great Britain in accordance with the Act of Settlement 1701 but Sophia died two months before Queen Anne died.
 Upon Queen Anne’s death on August 1, 1714, Liselotte’s first cousin succeeded to the British throne as King George I of Great Britain.

 Liselotte’s parents did not have a happy marriage.
 In 1653, her father Karl Ludwig began an affair with Marie Luise von Degenfeld, a lady-in-waiting to her mother.
-Five years later, Karl Ludwig published divorce documents and declared himself to be married to Marie Luise von Degenfeld, though many questioned the legality of the divorce and considered the marriage to be bigamous.
+Five years later, Karl Ludwig published divorce documents and declared himself to be married to Marie Luise von Degenfeld, although many questioned the legality of the divorce and considered the marriage bigamous.
 Liselotte’s mother Charlotte lived the next twenty-three years in seclusion, only to emerge after the death of Karl Ludwig when their son became the next Elector Palatine.

 Liselotte had thirteen half-siblings via her father’s relationship with Marie Luise von Degenfeld.
-All of them had the surname “von der Pfalz” and all received the title Raugraf or Raugräfin (Raufgrave or Raufgravine in English).
+All had the surname “von der Pfalz” and all received the title Raugraf or Raugräfin (Raufgrave or Raufgravine in English).
 Five of her half-siblings died at an early age.
 Of the survivors, all five sons died unmarried and childless, four were killed in action as soldiers, and one was killed in a duel.
 Of the three surviving daughters, only Karoline, the oldest, married.

 • Karl Ludwig (1658 – 1688), unmarried, killed in action